Kronicaler/markov-bot/README.md

 # markov-bot
-A discord chatbot written in Rust
+A discord chat and music bot written in Rust